-It’s 2016.
+It’s 2018.
 In all honesty, will you make dinner reservations at a restaurant without checking Yelp or Facebook?
 Will you book a luxury suite at a hotel without first consulting TripAdvisor?
 Will you entrust your health and well-being to a doctor without looking at her profile on Vitals or Healthgrades?
-And will you watch Suicide Squad without reading the reviews on Rotten Tomatoes?
+And will you watch the newest Jurassic Park without reading the reviews on Rotten Tomatoes (to see if it’s one of the good Jurassic Parks)?

 Fine.
-You’ll probably still watch Suicide Squad, regardless of what critics say.
+You’ll probably still watch Jurassic Park, regardless of what critics say.

 But the point is this: online reviews and ratings heavily influence consumers’ purchase decisions.
 At once the modern take on traditional word of mouth and the new standard for customer feedback, reviews can make or break a business.